 Current Safety Status and Experience Log by Location

-This log is updated daily with all reportable incidents or exposures at each NTPA location.
-Last updated on August 14, 2020.
+This log is updated daily with all reportable incidents or exposures at each NTPA location within the last 30 days.
+Last updated on October 22, 2020.

 |Plano||No reported or confirmed test-positive participants onsite during an infection-risk period.
 Continued strict adherence to existing protocols.|

 |Fairview||No reported or confirmed test-positive participants onsite during an infection-risk period.
 Continued strict adherence to existing protocols.|